naknomum/scribby/README.md

 ### Embeddable svg file

-There is also an `scribby-embed.svg` file that can simply be inserted into a page as an HTML Object, such as:
+There is also a `scribby-embed.svg` file that can simply be inserted into a page as an HTML Object, such as:

 `<object data="scribby-embed.svg"></object>`